spring-cloud/spring-cloud-connectors/README.md

-Spring Cloud provides a simple abstraction for JVM-based applications running on cloud platforms to discover bound services and deployment information at runtime and can optionally inject discovered services as Spring beans.
-It is based on a plugin model so that the identical compiled application can be deployed locally or on multiple clouds and supports custom service definitions through Java SPI.
+Spring Cloud provides a simple abstraction for JVM-based applications running on cloud platforms to discover bound services and deployment information at runtime and can optionally register discovered services as Spring beans.
+It is based on a plugin model so that the identical compiled application can be deployed locally or on multiple clouds, and it supports custom service definitions through Java SPI.

 The core concepts used in this project are: